Diya is a lamp (in Urdu), a symbol of light and thereby Hope.

 - Its vision is to defeat poverty by building an Educated Pakistan

 - Its mission is to work towards employable education

 - Professionally led by a team of prominent Pakistanis based in the Middle East and Pakistan, and supported by individual and corporate donors from the Middle East, Pakistan, Europe, Canada, and the USA

-- Linked with more than 2050 schools, colleges, universities and technical and vocational institutes across Pakistan.
+- Linked with more than 2400+ schools, colleges, universities, and technical and vocational institutes across Pakistan.

 - All operational expenses are borne by Trustees; Donations are used only towards providing free education

-Since 1988, Diya has provided more than 400,000 scholarships with a value of more than US$ 8 million in financial assistance.
+Since 1988, Diya has provided more than 500,000 scholarships worth more than US$ 10 million in financial assistance.
 Our primary focus is to reach out to financially distressed students across rural and urban Pakistan, enabling them to continue their education.
 Field visits and feedback from the annual survey program provide strong evidence that our donors’ money is making a positive impact on the lives of many of the otherwise forgotten students and their families.

 In 2013, Diya expanded its scope of activities to address the chronic unemployment challenge in Pakistan.
 Diya has started a vocational training stipend program to assist students who are unable to pursue higher education to acquire employable skills.